Chiral Magnets from String Theory: Summary and Discussion

 Before closing this paper, let us discuss future directions.
+In this paper, we have studied domain-wall skyrmions in the ferromagnetic phase.
+Recently, they are generalized to domain-wall bimerons and domain-wall skyrmion-chain in the CSL phase \cite{Amari:2023bmx}.
+D-brane configurations of these cases are natural extensions to be explored.

 One of the most important directions may be the introduction of the Zeeman term $n_3$ induced by an applied magnetic field.
-In such a case, a skyrmion lattice phase is also a possible ground state in the phase diagram~\cite{doi:10.1126/science.1166767,doi:10.1038/nature09124,doi:10.1038/nphys2045}, where skyrmions have negative energy due to the DM term \cite{Rossler:2006,Han:2010by,Lin:2014ada,Ross:2020hsw} Whether such a term can be introduced in brane configurations will be an interesting and important open question.
+In such a case, a skyrmion lattice phase is also a possible ground state in the phase diagram~\cite{doi:10.1126/science.1166767,doi:10.1038/nature09124,doi:10.1038/nphys2045}, where skyrmions have negative energy due to the DM term \cite{Rossler:2006,Han:2010by,Lin:2014ada,Ross:2020hsw}.
+Whether such a term can be introduced in brane configurations will be an interesting and important open question.

 The three inhomogeneous ground states, the CSL phases with easy-axis (plane) potential and the helimagnetic phase, are continuously connected or crossover.
-On the other hand, the first order phase transition exists between the ferromagnetic phase to the easy-axis CSL phase.
+On the other hand, the defect-type phase transition exists between the ferromagnetic phase to the easy-axis CSL phase \cite{deGennes1975,PhysRevB.101.214424}.
 Soliton formations of this transition were studied in Refs.~\cite{Eto:2022lhu,Higaki:2022gnw} in the framework of the chiral sine-Gordon model.
 These studies should be extended to the case of chiral magnets, the $O(3)$ model with the DM term.

 Domain walls and skyrmions are related by a Scherck-Schwarz dimensional reduction \cite{Eto:2004rz} or a T-duality \cite{Eto:2006mz,Eto:2007aw} in string theory language, at least in the absence of the DM term.
 It is not clear if this duality holds with the DM term.
 Physically, this is related to the aforementioned phase transition.